Causes of Fecal Incontinence in Dogs

 How is Fecal Incontinence in Dogs Diagnosed?

-Fecal incontinence can be traced through your dog's health history including some diseases that may have possibly caused this condition.
-If you have a feeling your dog has fecal incontinence and showing the symptoms mentioned above, it is best that you consult with your veterinarian as soon as possible.
-Your vet will perform certain tests on your dog and will give proper diagnosis & treatment plan.
+If you have a feeling your dog has fecal incontinence, and is showing the symptoms mentioned above, it is best that you consult your veterinarian as soon as possible.
+Your vet can perform necessary tests on your dog, and provide a proper diagnosis and treatment plan.

 Treatment and Proper Management of Bowel Incontinence